 ICU after the first tube-implantation surgery.

-is the epitome of a high-maintenance cat, but he's hanging in
+epitome of a high-maintenance cat, but he hung in there and

-obviously takes a lot of resources to provide care for JimBob,
+obviously takes a lot of resources to provide care for cats like JimBob

 so we appreciate your support.

 found this adorable, yet blind, little dog running on a busy

 street about a mile from our home.
 Luckily, the dog had a

 tag on and we were able to track down the owner.